Last Updated on March 20, 2026 by James Hartley

 Orton v Collins [2007] EWHC 803 (Ch)

-Court addressed whether e-signature could satisfy statutory signature requirements.
-Clear ruling established.
+Court addressed whether e-signature satisfies statutory signature requirements.
+Delivered a clear, unambiguous ruling.

 “There is no requirement in law that a signature must be in manuscript form.
 An electronic signature is capable of satisfying the signature requirement.”